phucty/mtab_tool/README.md

 ---

 MTab: Entity Search and Table Annotation with Knowledge Graphs (Wikidata, Wikipedia and DBpedia)

+### Note:
+All services on the server will be unavailable during the maintenance.
+We will back at 9:00:pm 22 June 2021 (Tokyo time).
+Thank you for your waiting

 ### Demo
 - Entity Search: https://mtab.app/mtabes
 - Table Annotation: https://mtab.app/mtab